Your Guide to the 2018 US GAAP Taxonomy Update

 This new process is expected to enable better alignment between the accounting standards and the corresponding XBRL structure.
 This is also expected to yield benefits to filers by making the necessary taxonomy edits available sooner, especially for the early adopters who may need the XBRL additions before the next annual release is available.

-How should SEC filers approach taxonomy migration this year?
+How should SEC filers approach taxonomy migration in 2018?

 Similar to 2017, migration to this year's new taxonomy is expected to require major tagging updates for most filers.
 While the new taxonomy does provide migration paths for certain changes, they apply primarily to line item element replacement for deprecated elements, which may be only a small portion of the changes in 2018 for many filers.